Taylor Swift 2024 Singapore Concert: Dates, Tickets, Venue And More

 Starts from Friday, July 7 at 12PM (SGT)

-Tickets will be priced from SGD 108 onwards, with VIP packages available for hardcore Swifties.
+Tickets will be priced from MYR 373 onwards, with VIP packages available for hardcore Swifties.

 (Hero and featured image credit: @taylorswift/Instagram)